 What’s it like for you?

 If you have any examples of what to say or not when helping an employee transition back into work after a serious health issue, share them here.
-Just remember confidentiality and make sure examples do not name companies or people.
+To ensure confidentiality make sure examples do not name companies or people.

 If you have an employee returning to work after long-term sick leave and want some support to ensure a smooth enough transition, have a look at how we can work together and get in touch for a free no obligation consultation.